Selenium supports only web-based applications and to open them we need a browser. Selenium can support various browser for test automation.

 Conclusion

-In this tutorial, I covered how to setup and use drivers for various browsers.
+In this tutorial, we have covered how to set up and use drivers for different browsers.

-We saw how HTML Unit Driver and PhantomJS Driver are different from other commonly used browsers.
-The reason behind this is that they are not used for common browsing such as Google Chrome and others; instead, they work internally and execute our commands faster as it does not support GUI.
-We can also perform server-side scripting with PhantomJS.
+We have seen how the HTML Unit Driver and PhantomJS Driver differ from commonly used browsers.
+These drivers are not recommended for general browsing purposes like Google Chrome and others.
+They work internally and execute our commands faster as they do not support a GUI.
+PhantomJS can also be used for server-side scripting.

-There are various drivers (discussed above) available to open these browsers.
-A WebDriver is an interface which contains all the abstract methods defined in it.
-Hence, we call these methods that are discussed in this tutorial to perform our tasks.
+There are various drivers available to open these browsers.
+WebDriver is an interface that contains all the abstract methods defined in it.
+We can call these methods, as discussed in this tutorial, to perform our tasks.